ph0bos/zoologist/README.md

-# node-service-discovery-zk
+# Zoologist
-ZooKeeper Service Discovery
+A Curator-esque framework for ZooKeeper